 - Separate the egg whites from the egg yolks in a clean and dry bowl.

-- Whip Those Whites: In a large mixing bowl (or the bowl of your stand mixer), add the room-temperature egg whites and a pinch of salt.
-Using the whisk attachment, beat the egg whites on medium-high speed until they reach soft peaks.
+- Whip the Whites: In the large bowl of your stand mixer, add the room-temperature egg whites and a pinch of salt.
+Using the whisk attachment, beat the egg whites on medium speed until soft peaks form.
+Gradually add superfine sugar, about one tablespoon at a time, continuing to mix on high speed until the meringue mixture achieves stiff, glossy peaks.
+This process might take several minutes, so don’t rush it!

 - Increase the speed to high and continue beating until glossy and stiff pick is formed.
 The mixture should be thick, shiny and the sugar is completely dissolved.
 That's how you will know that it is done.